dtudk/pythonsupport-page/docs/install/windows/automated.rst

 .. card::

     #.
-        Open PowerShell as an administrator by opening the menu bar, then search for :menuselection:`Windows PowerShell`.
+        Open PowerShell as an Administrator by opening the menu bar, then search for :menuselection:`Windows PowerShell`.

     #.

-        Once you see Windows PowerShell, on the right hand side you can select *Run as administrator*.
-If not, right-click the icon and select :menuselection:`Run as administrator`.
+        Once you see Windows PowerShell, on the right hand side you can select *Run as Administrator*.
+If not, right-click the icon and select :menuselection:`Run as Administrator`.

         .. image:: /images/install/windows-ps-run-admin.png
             :width: 400